dylanbeattie/linebreakers.band/songbook/seven-bit-encoding.md

 They’re gonna play their part,
 From the start of header to the console bell,
-And if your alphabet has letters that they don’t use in the USA, Better pick the proper code page or you’re gonna have a bad bad day, And the message coming down the wire says Unicode
+And if your alphabet has letters that they don’t use in the USA, Better check the code page or you’ll find you’re in disarray And the message coming down the wire’s in KOI-8

 Out on the internet,
 Every single e-mail and website